 I, Matthias Bodenstedt, to the best of my knowledge certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Amendment No. 1 to the Annual Report on Form 10-K/A of MoonLake Immunotherapeutics (the "Company") for the period ended December 31, 2023 (the "Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report on Form 10-K of MoonLake Immunotherapeutics (the "Company") for the period ended December 31, 2022 (the "Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ Matthias Bodenstedt Name: Matthias Bodenstedt Title: Chief Financial Officer (principal financial and accounting officer)
+By: /s/ Matthias Bodenstedt Name: Matthias Bodenstedt Title: Chief Financial Officer

+(principal financial and accounting officer)